Skip to main content

 What it does

-• Exposes structured tools grouped by domain: navigation (orgs, projects, active project), decisions, memories, tasks, context (capsule- and project-scoped retrieval), and status helpers.
+• Exposes structured tools by domain: navigation (orgs, projects, active project), decisions, memories, tasks, context (Capsule- and project-scoped retrieval), and status helpers.

 When to use MCP vs other surfaces